RaSla/docker-magic/2-docker-compose/vaultwarden/README.md

 Alternative implementation of the Bitwarden server API written in Rust and compatible with upstream Bitwarden clients.

-Perfect for self-hosted deployment for:
+Perfect for self-hosted deployment for the **storage of secrets** :

 * Web-interface
 * Store & management secrets